 - AI-driven instance selection – if your cluster needs extra nodes, CAST AI chooses the optimal instances that meet your requirements and come at the best price.

 - Multi-shape cluster construction – CAST AI delivers an optimized mix of different instance types adapted to your application’s needs.

 - Automated pod scaling parameters – to help teams avoid overprovisioning, CAST AI sets these parameters automatically and maximizes cost savings.

-- Automatic bin packing – since Kubernetes distributes applications within a cluster evenly, it doesn’t really help teams reduce their cloud spend.
+- Automatic bin packing – since Kubernetes distributes applications within a cluster evenly, it doesn’t help teams reduce their cloud spend.
 CAST AI solves this problem via bin packing for maximum savings.

 Savings: By turning CAST AI automated optimization on, you can save from 50 to 90% on your cloud spend.

 Kubecost: Cluster-level insights and recommendations for engineers to implement